iivanoo/covid-apps-observer/data/data_uk/reports/resources/appinventor.ai_david_taylor.Coronavirus_help2020___1.1/report.md

 > Stolen content<br> :date: __2020-06-21 18:51:30__

 > Turns out I didn't need an app for a mysteriously absent virus that has killed worldwide less than seasonal flu.<br> :date: __2020-06-09 10:13:17__

-> NO NO NO this app sucks Firstly, it was developed by a 5 year old Secondly it damaged my device.
-Finally it gave me Coronavirus<br> :date: __2020-04-27 15:32:13__

 > If I wanted to see a picture of the word caronavirus I can Google one .
 Other than this it's pretty useless probably worst app I've encountered<br> :date: __2020-04-17 14:09:13__